-By forging and coordinating the Startup Nations policy network, Cristina liaises closely with policymakers and policy advisors in 100+ countries.
+By forging and coordinating the Startup Nations policy community, Cristina liaises closely with policymakers and policy advisors in 100+ countries.

-In all policy engagements, she seeks to integrate the best research in the field to better guide policymaking, with help from knowledge partners and members of the Global Entrepreneurship Research Network (GERN).
+In all policy engagements, she seeks to integrate the best research in the field to better guide policymaking, with help from knowledge partners and members of the GEN Research community.

 Prior to joining the leadership team at Global Entrepreneurship Network, Cristina was a Research Analyst at the Kauffman Foundation, and Operations Manager for a Millennium Challenge Corporation-funded project in Paraguay, as well as an entrepreneurial imports company in Brazil.
 She was also a consultant for an international patent and trademark law firm that helps foreign entrepreneurs enter the growing Paraguayan market.